 Table 5.
 The calculation results of ion temperature using GA with MFSS for two different noises.

 In order to test the robustness of the improved GA under different noises, we have added two additional cases.
-Case I is to increase the Color noise to 50% as shown in Fig 6, and Case II is to add white noise equivalent to 50% of the average of the spectral as shown in Fig 7.
+Case I is to increase the colored noise in formula (3) to 50% as shown in Fig 6, and Case II is to add white noise equivalent to 50% of the average of the spectral as shown in Fig 7.
 The calculation results for these two cases are shown in Table 5, the maximum value calculated is 1.136 keV and the average value is 1.082 keV for colored noise, the maximum value calculated is 1.066 keV and the average value is 1.036 keV for white noise.
 Even under such adverse signal conditions, the improved GA can still obtain relatively satisfactory results, proving that it indeed has a certain level of robustness.
 Furthermore, the improved GA seems to exhibit enhanced robustness when confronted with white noise perturbations.
 A more comprehensive dataset is imperative for rigorous validation and analysis.”

 Comment 5